letta-ai/vercel-ai-sdk-provider/test-apps/letta-ai-sdk-example/README.md

 #### POST `/api/chat`

-Send a message to the chat API.
+Send a message to the streaming chat API using `streamText`.

 **Request:**
 ```json